Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Introduction

 \subsection{Research gap and contribution}

-There are three key limitations in current approaches.
-First, limitations in problem setup: most existing studies are developed and validated in well-controlled environments, often overlooking practical challenges such as partially observed traffic flows.
-In real-world urban settings, it is common for vehicles to enter or exit the study area from adjacent roads or unsignalized intersections without being monitored due to sensor installation constraints and failures \citep{FHWA2006, shang2024hybrid}.
-Second, data dependency: studies using loop detectors tend to rely on established models like input-output and shockwave theories, which impose strict requirements on data quality (e.g., accurate inflow/outflow counts and clear occupancy patterns) that are frequently unmet in real-world settings.
-On the other hand, aFCD—valued for its low cost, wide coverage, and privacy advantages—remains underutilized.
-As a result, current methods lack generalizability across different network sensor setups, with performance degrading significantly when applied to imperfect real world.
-Third, methodological constraints: many approaches depend on traditional Kalman filters and Extended Kalman filters, which impose linear or linearized models and known noise covariances.
-These assumptions are often unrealistic for dynamic traffic conditions at intersections, limiting the adaptability and scalability of such methods in diverse real-world applications.
+Current queue length estimation approaches face three main limitations.
+First, many studies are developed and validated in well-controlled settings, overlooking partial observability of traffic flows.
+In urban networks, vehicles may enter or leave the study area through adjacent roads or unsignalized intersections without being monitored, due to sensor placement constraints or failures \citep{FHWA2006, shang2024hybrid}.
+Second, existing methods often depend strongly on specific data conditions.
+Loop-detector-based methods built on input-output or shockwave theory require accurate boundary counts or clear occupancy patterns, which are frequently unmet in practice.
+Meanwhile, aFCD, despite its low cost, wide coverage, and privacy advantages, remains underutilized for queue estimation.
+As a result, many methods generalize poorly across imperfect real-world sensor settings.
+Third, traditional and extended Kalman filters rely on linear or linearized models and predefined noise covariances, assumptions that are often unrealistic under dynamic intersection traffic, limiting adaptability and scalability.

-To address these limitations, we propose Q-Net, a novel queue length estimation approach tailored to urban environments.
-First, Q-Net handles partially observed traffic flows, making it robust to incomplete monitoring coverage in real-world settings.
-Second, our approach leverages aggregated loop detector and aFCD data as inputs, both of which are widely available and privacy-friendly data sources.
-Third, to overcome the methodological constraints of traditional Kalman filters while preserving interpretability, we adopt an AI-augmented Kalman filtering approach that combines deep learning with state-space modeling.
-To achieve this, we adapt KalmanNet \citep{revach2022kalmannet} to the queue length estimation problem.
-KalmanNet and its variants have gained attention in signal processing for their ability to learn complex dynamics while maintaining the recursive structure and transparency of classical filtering methods \citep{buchnik2023latent, revach2023rtsnet, choi2023split}.

-Our main contributions are as follows: \begin{enumerate} \item \textbf{Interpretable state-space formulation}: We develop a state-space model for queue length estimation that relies solely on loop detector data installed near the stop lines of adjacent intersections and aggregated Floating Car Data (aFCD) as inputs, both of which are low cost and widely available.
-While loop detectors can be flexibly positioned along the roadway, our method remains applicable by accounting for the time lag between vehicle detection and arrival at the stop line.
-The state-space model consists of an evolution model based on cumulative vehicle counts from loop detector data and a measurement model derived from aFCD speeds.
-It accommodates general traffic conditions including scenarios with partially observed traffic flows.
-This design enables effective fusion of data sources with differing spatial and temporal resolutions.